Skip to main content

 Coral reefs all over the world are declining.
 The water is warming at a rate that will likely outpace the natural adaptive capacity of many species, across all ecosystems.
 Biodiversity is at risk.

-Sediment cores and coral cores from the Great Barrier Reef have revealed that while coral bleaching has occurred naturally for centuries, the frequency and intensity of these events has dramatically increased since the late 18th century, coinciding with expanding industrialisation and the emergence of anthropogenic climate change.
+Sediment cores and coral cores from the Great Barrier Reef have revealed that while coral bleaching has occurred naturally for centuries, the frequency and intensity of these events has dramatically increased since the late 18th century, coinciding with expanding industrialisation and accumulation of greenhouse gases in the atmosphere.

 As the frequency of these events increases, the period for recovery decreases.
 The slower growing, long-lived coral species with the specialist ecological relationships with numerous reef creatures will gradually fail to recover, leading to declining biodiversity.